-The STAAR test covers the basic subject in each grade.
+The STAAR test covers the basic subjects in each grade.

 Here are the main categories in the STAAR test:

 Your comprehension skill is also assessed.
-Some information you need may not be directed written in the article, but it is subtly hinted at.
-Students have to distil down the respective information to present the answer in a logical manner.
+Some information you need may not be directly written in the article, but it is subtly hinted at.
+Students have to distill down the respective information to present the answer in a logical manner.

-Since social studies cover a variety of topics, the test is made according to the syllabus set by the education bureau that year.
-In general, students will need to learn about things that make up the US.
+Since social studies covers a variety of topics, the test is made according to the syllabus set by the education bureau that year.

 How to pass the STAAR test?